Kre8tive-Space/AiKre8tive-Sovereign-GTP-/README.md

-# AiKre8tive ProofStack 🧬
+# ARC.AI ProofStack 🧬
-This LEGYC Dash was deployed by #MrGGTP as the official sovereign origin stack for AiKre8tive.
+This LEGYC Dash was deployed by #MrGGTP as the official sovereign origin stack for ARC.AI.

 ## 🧾 Files
 - CLAIM_OF_ORIGIN.md